galyasteffano/stelligent-nu/04-vpcs/README.md

 At this point, you've made your public EC2 instance an [ssh bastion](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html).
 We'll make use of that to explore your network below.

+> yes, since 4.1.5, now with a static ip

 #### Lab 4.1.7: NAT Gateway